Top 12 Computer Science Positions

 2. Computer Hardware Engineer

-Computer hardware engineers are computer scientists who work with computer hardware — computer components like circuit boards, memory devices and processors.
+Computer hardware engineers are computer scientists who work with hardware — computer components like circuit boards, memory devices and processors.
 They are tasked with designing, developing and testing new hardware.
 To attain an entry-level position in the field, you will typically need a bachelor’s degree in computer science or electrical engineering.
 Because computer hardware engineers often have to work with software, it is generally expected that hardware engineers will have a solid understanding of computer programming.

 Median annual wage: $115,120